Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/getting-started/fetch-variants.md

 template: guide.html
 ---

-To evaluate a user for you flag you'll want to **fetch** variants from our [remote evaluation](../../general/evaluation/remote-evaluation.md) servers.
-You can fetch variants for a user using either the [Evaluation REST API](../../apis/evaluation-api.md) or one of our [SDKs](../../index.md#sdks).
+To evaluate a user for you flag you'll want to **fetch** variants from Experiment's [remote evaluation](../../general/evaluation/remote-evaluation.md) servers.
+You can fetch variants for a user using either the [Evaluation REST API](../../apis/evaluation-api.md) or one of the [SDKs](../../index.md#sdks).

 ### Evaluation REST API